it-workshop/caroline/README.md

 ## Tests

 Use GTest testing framework.
-Each unittest must be build into the unit_tests target.
+Each unit test must be built into the unit_tests target.

-Currently project must be tested on the Linux, Windows, Mac OS X.
+Currently, the project must be tested on Linux, Windows, and Mac OS X.
-Supported toolkits:
+We supported the following toolkits:

  * GCC 4.8;
  * CLang 3.3.

 ## Scripting

-If you need to write a script you must to use bash, perl, python.
+If you need to write a script you are to use bash, perl, or python.
-Development tools must be saved in the tools directory.
-Build ``tools`` in the ``build`` directory.
+Development tools must be saved in the ``tools`` directory, which you should create in the ``build`` directory.